 Using tiny droplets to create fully functional parts

-The industrial additive manufacture of functional parts is highly demanding: It involves a wide range of original materials, material and color combinations, as well as high part quality and strength.
+The industrial additive manufacture of functional parts is highly demanding: It involves a wide range of original materials, material and colour combinations, as well as high part quality and strength.
 Individual settings options are required during the manufacturing process.

 That's why we developed the APF (ARBURG Plastic Freeforming) process and the freeformer specifically as an open system.
 Tiny plastic droplets provide the basis for flexible adjustment options.
 The droplet size and process control can be influenced in a targeted manner.
-This gives you the freedom to individually optimize the properties of your additively manufactured parts and to process your own materials.
+This gives you the freedom to individually optimise the properties of your additively manufactured parts and to process your own materials.

-- Unique: Using qualified standard granulates to produce fully functional parts – even involving multiple components
+- Unique: using qualified standard granulates to produce fully functional parts – even involving multiple components

 - High-quality: pulsed nozzle closure with piezo technology ensures high quality parts